1. What can I expect in an appointment with a welfare adviser/counsellor?

 We understand that sometimes it can feel difficult asking for help particularly if it is to do with a very personal issue, so if there is something we can do to help just let us know.

 The main benefit of booking an appointment through our frontline team is that they can help you think about which service you might need.
-QMUL offers a lot of specialist support covering a range of issues (A-Z of QMUL Student Support Services) and sometimes we are not quite the right service to help.
+QMUL offers a lot of specialist support covering a range of issues (A-Z of QMUL Student Support Services [PDF 482KB]) and sometimes we are not quite the right service to help.
 Even within the Advice and Counselling Service, we have various specialist staff and it can be difficult for students to know in advance exactly who they need to see.

 Incorrectly booked appointments means fewer appointments available, and therefore longer waiting times.
 Also, often students need to speak to someone else or check other information before their appointment with us, so booking via a person rather than via an automated system helps to avoid wasted appointments.
 The experiences of other services that have introduced online booking is that it leads to a lot of wasted appointments, as often people don’t turn up when they book online.